Get the latest updates about our blog posts.

+What is usability testing in software development?
 As an agile business, testing our products and their features is one of the most important steps in the app development process.
 From A/B tests to testing in iterative sprint cycles, all feedback on the overall user experience, effectiveness, and performance of our apps brings us closer to a successful end-product.
 In this blog, we have a look at usability testing, and how this way of testing can greatly improve the user experience of your solution.

 What is usability testing?

 The usability of an application refers to the user-friendliness and the extent to which a user can use a product in their own preferred way without having to face obstacles, doubts, or questions.
 A user-friendly product allows for smooth use and no frustrations on the end-user side.

 Usability testing, also known as user testing, involves gathering data from real users on a website, application, or prototype.
 The usability test is recorded on camera while the respondent thinks aloud and provides comments at times when he or she deems it necessary.
 This clarifies why certain functionalities work or don't work and allows them to get documented into a list of action points to further improve the customer experience.

 Design thinking and usability testingDesign thinking is a human-centered problem-solving methodology that aims to create a deeper understanding of the end-users needs and behavior.
 Why do we need to do user testing in design thinking?
 By empathizing with the end-user and setting all preconceptions about user experience aside, product designers and developers can create products that are perfectly tailored to the user.
 Usability testing is a great example of a design thinking practice, focusing fully on the end-user and their experience of the product they’re using.
 By closely following their interaction with the application, from installing and onboarding to navigating through all its functionalities, you’ll obtain valuable insights into what works and what doesn’t work.
 What are the types of user testing in design thinking?
 There are several different ways to perform a usability test among users: